Shadoshi26/SEP_Agile_Group_Project/UserStories.md

 1 week
 </li>

-<li>As someone with dietary restrictions, I want to be able to substitute ingredients on my grocery list with comparable ones. (--)</br>
+<li>As someone with dietary restrictions, I want to be able to substitute ingredients on my shopping list with comparable ones. (--)</br>
 4 Weeks
 </li>
 </ol>